rocketlabdelta/rocketlabdelta.com/_posts/2020-01-24-backstory.md

 <figure>
   <img src="{{ "/assets/photos/1996-early-model-rocket-launch.jpg" | relative_url }}" alt="Early model rocket launch in 1996" />
-  <figcaption>An early rocket launch with my dad & brother.
+  <figcaption>An early rocket launch with my dad & brother (left).
 Rockets featured: Estes Alpha III, Estes Nova (with Lego astronaut as payload), Estes Bull Pup</figcaption>
 </figure>

 The basement workshop of my parent's home was christened "The Rocket Lab" and it was outfitted with progressively larger power tools so that we could fabricate more sophisticated rockets.